rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-java.md

 (auth/cron/kern...).

-That would give us a lot of flexibility - we may want to listen to just critical errors coming from 'cron' and all logs from 'kern'.
+That would give us a lot of flexibility - we may want to listen to just critical errors coming from 'cron' but also all logs from 'kern'.

 To implement that in our logging system we need to learn about a more complex `topic` exchange.